wannaBpark/2023-1-OS-PAs/README.md

   ```
 - The shell should be able to process an unlimited number of aliases.
 This implies you need to use a list to maintain the defined aliases.

 - When you enter `alias` without any following arguments, the shell should list up currently defined aliases.
 The alias defined earlier should come before later ones.
-Handle spaces carefully so that there is no trailing space.
+You should print the aliases into `stderr` to get graded properly.
+Also handle spaces carefully so that there is no trailing space.
   ```bash
   $ alias
   ll: ls -al